Driving licence info

 • Often lower insurance premiums

-• M, L and moped also without an accompanying person
+• M, L and moped also without an accompanying driver

-Until you turn 18 you receive a BF17 driving entitlement (not a full driving licence).
+Until 18 you receive a BF17 driving permit (not yet the final card licence).

 • At least 30 years old